hydralitebot/hydralitebot/docs/bitwarden-org-vault.md

 ## Using Bitwarden's Official Clients

-Since Vaultwarden is Rust reimplemention of Bitwarden Self-hosted Server, which is resource-intenstive for an Raspberry Pi to run, it's compartible to the official
+Since Vaultwarden is an Rust reimplemention of Bitwarden Self-hosted Server, which is resource-intenstive for an Raspberry Pi to run, it's compartible to the official
 Bitwarden clients, as long as things don't break.

 After installing one of their clients, [configure your client](https://bitwarden.com/help/article/change-client-environment/) to point into our Vaultwarden instance